 To answer these questions from a cross-border perspective, the three Benelux countries have set up the IDRO (Benelux ID Registration Organisation) service.
 Through its website, IDRO issues unique identifiers for Charging Point Operators (CPOs) and Mobility Service Providers (MSPs) in the Belgium, Luxembourg and the Netherlands.
 As an electric mobility user, you stand to gain in terms of supply security and transparency.

-Just like dialogue between our young people, permanent exchange between trade associations is hugely important, especially in times of crisis and major changes.
+Permanent exchange between trade associations is hugely important, especially in times of crisis and major changes.
 The Benelux Union has long encouraged and boosted such exchanges.
-In September 2022, representatives of the Benelux employer federations (FEDIL, VBO-FEB and VNO-NCW) confirmed the importance of their close cooperation, particularly in the field of energy, logistics and worker mobility.
+The representatives of the Benelux employer federations (FEDIL, VBO-FEB and VNO-NCW) confirmed the importance of their close cooperation, particularly in the field of energy, logistics and worker mobility.
 They also highlighted the opportunities presented by the accelerated energy transition, including offshore wind energy in the North Sea and solar energy.

 With a view to the future, a decision was made to continue the dialogue surrounding the common interests of the Benelux countries.
 This once again highlighted the unique position of the Benelux countries as a European testing ground for the development of new rules in areas such as the circular economy, retail, sustainable transport and cyber security.